 ALEXANDRIA, Va.
-(May 31, 2017) – The National Credit Union Administration in May issued four notices of prohibition to individuals who have been convicted of crimes of dishonesty and, as a result, are prohibited from participating in the affairs of any federally insured financial institution.
+(June 29, 2018) – The National Credit Union Administration issued two notices of prohibition in June.
+These individuals are prohibited from participating in the affairs of any federally insured financial institution.

-- Sara Jo Morrison, a former employee of Black Hills Federal Credit Union in Rapid City, South Dakota, pleaded guilty to the charge of credit union embezzlement.
-Morrison was sentenced to one month in prison, two years’ supervised release and was ordered to pay $5,400 in restitution.
+- James Roy Entzminger, a former employee of Banner Federal Credit Union in Phoenix, Arizona, pleaded guilty to the charge of embezzlement.
+Entzminger was sentenced to 15 months in prison, five years’ supervised release, and was ordered to pay $621,937.28 in restitution.

 You may view NCUA enforcement orders online or inspect them at NCUA’s Office of General Counsel between 9 a.m. and 4 p.m.
 Eastern, Monday through Friday.
 You also may order copies by mail from NCUA at 1775 Duke St., Alexandria, VA 22314-3428.

 Violation of a prohibition order is a felony offense punishable by imprisonment and a fine of up to $1 million.